lightblue-platform/lightblue-puppet/README.md

-This puppet module is a self contained puppet module to configure a node running Lightblue on EAP6.
+This puppet module is a self contained puppet module to configure a node running lightblue on EAP6.
 It has bits to install a JDK and EAP6 on the node.
 If these are not necessary, it must be edited and customized for the local setting.

-Public classes:
+## Public classes

 lightblue::service::metadata : Installs the metadata service
 lightblue::service::data : Installs the data service

-Operation:
+## Hiera
+This puppet module makes use of hiera to manage data that can change depending on where lightblue is deployed or might need tuning over time.
+All hiera keys begin with the class in which they are used.

+## Operation

 Both lightblue::service::data and lightblue::service::metadata classes
 use the lightblue::base class.
 These classes: